iris-hep/iris-hep.github.io/pages/docs/fellow.md

 photo: /assets/images/team/fellows-2025/<First name>-<Last name>.jpg
 institution: <Your institution>
 e-mail: <Your email>
-focus-area: <Focus Area - ia,ssl,ssc,doma,as,osglhc>
+focus-area: <Focus Area in IRIS-HEP for your project ( ask your mentor(s) ) - ia,ssl,ssc,doma,as,osglhc >
+challenge-area: <Challenge Area if your project is associated with one of the Grand Challenges: agc, data-grand-challenge, training-grand-challenge>
 project_title: <Project title>
 project_goal: >
     Short description of your project